paralax/ColossalOpera/hard/ZZ_kanoodle.md

 A solution is found when:

 - Every piece is used exactly once.
-- Every square in the grid is covered exactly once.
+- Every square in the grid is covered exactly once (no overlaps).

 ## Note